Naveenkumar05-nk/Jobspot/README.md

 # Jobspot

-Jobspot is a Reactjs based project which uses Github jobs API for the required data fetching according to the respected data input.
+Jobspot is a Reactjs based project which uses Github jobs API for the required data fetching according to the respective data input.Bootstrap is been used for the front-end.

 **Features Offered**